 There are numerous reports of fatigued drivers falling asleep at the wheel, causing them to collide with the vehicles around them.
 While driver fatigue is a risk with any type of commercial driving, oilfield drivers are exempt from some of the regulations enforced on other commercial drivers.
 These regulations are designed to provide drivers with days off and break time in order to ensure they are rested enough to drive safely.
 Because oilfield drivers are allowed exceptions, however, their workers are more likely to succumb to driver fatigue, causing them to fall asleep at the wheel or engage in poor decision-making while driving.
 Additionally, in some cases, the companies that employ these drivers actively encourage their workers to get back on the clock without adequate rest between shifts.

-If you have been hit by an oil or gas vehicle, you may have grounds for a lawsuit.
+If you have been hit by an oil or gas vehicle in Austin, you may have grounds for a lawsuit.
 An oilfield accident lawyer can help you seek compensation for your medical bills and other costs incurred from your injury.
-An experienced law team can also assist in conducting a legal investigation into the circumstances behind your accident — and filing for punitive damages in the event of reckless behavior.
+An experienced Austin law team can also assist in conducting a legal investigation into the circumstances behind your accident — and filing for punitive damages in the event of reckless behavior.

 One of the largest contributors to oil and gas vehicle accidents is the industry’s exemption from certain commercial driving regulations.
 According to federal motor carrier regulations, most commercial drivers are required to rest for at least 34 consecutive hours after working seven (or in some cases, eight) days in a row.